Tax Free Savings Account (TFSA)

 How much can I invest?

 Investors can invest either monthly and/or in a lump sum.
-The maximum amount you can invest in any tax year is currently R33,000.
-If paying by debit order, you can invest a minimum of R500 per month and a maximum of R2,750 per month.
-Lump sum payments must be a minimum of R 10,000 and a maximum of R33,000.
+The maximum amount you can invest in any tax year is currently R36,000.
+If paying by debit order, you can invest a minimum of R500 per month and a maximum of R3,000 per month.
+You have the flexibility to stop your monthly contributions at any time if you cannot afford the monthly debit order.
+Lump sum payments must be a minimum of R10,000 and a maximum of R36,000.

 What access do I have to my money?